Call us

 The list of exclusions under a health insurance plan will vary depending on your insurer and the individual policy options.
 Here are some standard exclusions under most health insurance policies:

-Mandatory pre-medical screenings are mostly only required for candidates over the age of 45 and senior citizen health insurance plans before policy purchase.
+Mandatory pre-medical screenings are mostly only required for candidates over the age of 45 and for senior citizen health insurance plans before policy purchase.

 Pre-existing illnesses almost always have a waiting period under health insurance plans and are only covered upon completion of the waiting period.